ysa134/torii/README.md

 ### Writing a provider

-Providers have two hooks that may be implemented.
+Providers have a single hook that must be implemented.
 Each *must* return a
 promise:

 * `open` must create a new authorization.
-An example of this is logging a user in with their username and password.
+An example of this is logging a user in with their username and password, or interfacing with an external OAuth provider like Facebook to retrieve authorization data.
-* `fetch` must refresh an existing authorization.
-An example of this is confirming an access token stored in a session.

 Torii will lookup providers in the Ember application container, so if you name them conventionally (put the in the `app/torii-providers` directory)